nuru-nu/pantone/README.md

 The setup is as follows:

-1. Connect to Rasperry Pi and set up wifis via `raspi-config`.
+1. Connect to Raspberry Pi and set up wifis via `raspi-config`.
 2. For debugging (e.g. checking for OSC messages), OLA server can be started manually via `sudo systemctl stop olad` followed by `/usr/bin/olad --config-dir /etc/ola --log-level 4`